difi/move-fiks-addresservice/README.md

 It is intended to be used for routing messages to FIKS SvarUt but it can just as well be used for routing to other services.

 ## Starting
-If you have built the jar you just be able to start the application with _java -jar move-fiks-adresse*.jar_
+If you have built the jar you should be able to start the application with _java -jar move-fiks-adresse*.jar_

 Default ports: _9100_ and _9101_ (management)